ice-wm/man/icesh.md

         Set the icon title for the specified window to _TITLE_.

+    - **getIconTitle**

+        Prints the icon title for the specified window.

     - **setWindowTitle** _TITLE_

         Set the window title for the specified window to _TITLE_

+    - **getWindowTitle**

+        Prints the window title for the specified window.

     - **setGeometry** _GEOMETRY_

         Set the window geometry for the specified window to _GEOMETRY_.

+    - **getGeometry**

+        Prints the window geometry for the specified window.

     - **setState** _MASK_ _STATE_

         Set the GNOME window state for the specified window to _STATE_.
-Only the bits selected by _MASK_ are affected.  _STATE_ and _MASK_ are expressions of the domain _GNOME window state_.
+Only the bits selected by _MASK_ are affected.  _STATE_ and _MASK_ are expressions of the domain GNOME window state.
 See ["GNOME window state"](#gnome-window-state), below, for _STATE_ and _MASK_ symbols.

     - **toggleState** _STATE_